Paul Fritz Wiemann: Capture and imprisonment

 The city was finally captured by US Forces on 23 April 1945.
 Wiemann, along with other NSDAP political officers, were rounded up by the US soldiers.
 He was then transported westward to the Civilian Internment Camp 91 at Darmstadt in Hessen.
 The camp was located on the Kavalleriesand, occupying the grounds of the heavily damaged Reiter barracks.
-Surrounded by barbed wire and guard towers, about 25,000 internees from all areas of Nazism were detained in the camp there including local party leaders, police officers, members of the Gestapo, SA or SS.
+Surrounded by barbed wire and guard towers, about 25,000 internees from all areas of Nazism were detained in the camp including local party leaders, police officers, members of the Gestapo, SA or SS.
 One of the most famous prisoners was Obersturmbannführer Otto Skorzeny.
 The camp was massive in scale and had its own elected local government camp police, and its own camp newspaper entitled "The mountain road".
 The prisoners were employed: there was a sports programme, utilities and workshops, a theatre and even a university for the internees.
 A short video showing Wiemann learning English exists.

 In the camp, the prisoners were awaiting denazification or criminal trial.
 Wiemann was unconditionally released from the camp on 15 April 1946.